FlutterKerala/Dart-Documentation/README.md

-# Dart-Documentation
+# Dart Docs
-Dart-Documentation created especially for Flutter Beginners.
-Flutter is fully depenedent on a programming language called Dart.
-And having a good amount of knowledge in it, allows you to explore the vast opportunities in Flutter.
+Dart Documentation created especially for Flutter Beginners.

+Flutter is based on a programming language called Dart.
+Having good knowledge in it allows you to explore the vast opportunities in Flutter.